General Information About Myelodysplastic/ Myeloproliferative Neoplasms

 - Myelodysplastic/myeloproliferative neoplasms are a group of diseases in which the bone marrow makes too many white blood cells.

-- Myelodysplastic/myeloproliferative neoplasms have features of both myelodysplastic syndromes and myeloproliferative disorders.
+- Myelodysplastic/myeloproliferative neoplasms have features of both myelodysplastic syndromes and myeloproliferative neoplasms.

 - There are different types of myelodysplastic/myeloproliferative neoplasms.